selabhvl/dat250public/appassignments/appassignA.md

 https://www.youtube.com/watch?v=oeNdvldsGpA

-In addition, the system will also have an IoT display device that can display the current status of an ongoing poll.
+In addition, the system may also have an IoT display device that can display the current status of an ongoing poll.

 ### Task

 In this assignment you are to produce an initial **design document** for the application.
 The main requirements for the application is provided below.
-In addition, you will find an example design document for a phone book application.
-Use this design document as a template for your own design document.
+In addition, you will find an example design document for a phone book application at the very end of this page.
+The phone book application design document can be used as a template for your own design document.

 The requirements provided below may be incomplete, and it is your task to design a useful application.
-So it is important to try to find a proper balance in terms of the features that you want to support.
+So it is important to find a proper balance in terms of the features that you want to support.
 The application should not be too complex and not too simple either.
-Keep in mind that eventually you have to complete the application as part of the software technology study project in the second part of the course.
+Keep in mind that eventually you have to complete the implementation of the application as part of the software technology study project in the second part of the course.
+You will not be required to build the physical IoT devices in the project, but if you have access access to an IoT device prototyping platform (such as Raspberry PI or Arduino) you may choose to do so.

 Each group is required to give a short presentation of their design document (see the course canvas for details), and also submit their design document in PDF format via canvas.
 It is recommended to structure the design document so that it can be used directly for the presentation.